 Stephen's new album "The McCalmans Collection" is available to order here on the website.
 The CD has 18 tracks on it, all songs in which Stephen took the lead vocal during his years with the group.
 It's a brilliant collection of songs and quite a special memento to have!

 Here's a review of the McCalmans Collection printed in the Living Tradition Magazine.

 "Nick Keir was a singer, songwriter, master musician and a man, who loved Edinburgh, the city where he lived.
 He was one of the most witty, generous and thoughtful of people I have ever known.
 We spent 10 years together on the road with the McCalmans and another year working as a duo after the McCalmans finished in 2010.
 During that time he would keep Ian and myself entertained with some of the funniest one-liners you're ever likely to hear.
 Sadly Nick died on 2nd of June taken too early - he was only 60. "

 read the full obituary here in the Living Tradition Magazine.

-Stephen's gig list has been updated with all the gigs so far for 2015 but there's always new stuff coming in so check out the gigs page for dates and venues.
+Stephen's gig list has been updated with all the gigs so far but there's always new stuff coming in so check out the gigs page for dates and venues.
 For more information contact us at email@example.com or fill in the form on the contact page

 © Stephen Quigg 2008